Home

 })

-setupServer creates an in-memory mock server ✅ rest.get() defines a mock handler for a GET request to /greetingserver.listen() activates it for tests ✅ waitForElementToBeRemoved waits for loading state to disappear ✅ screen.getByRole interacts just like a user would
+setupServer creates an in-memory mock server ✅ http.get() defines a mock handler for a GET request to /greetingserver.listen() activates it for tests ✅ waitForElementToBeRemoved waits for loading state to disappear ✅ screen.getByRole interacts just like a user would

 💯 Extra Credit: Make Your Mocking Even Better